VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 transcation.

-The solution adopted by the team for the V3 release ensures that the system persists any commands that the **RegistrationProcessManager** tries but fails to send.
-When the system next reloads the **RegistrationProcessManager** class, it tries to re-send the failed commands.
-If this fails, then the process manager cannot be loaded and cannot process any further messages until the cause of the failure is resolved.
+The solution adopted by the team for the V3 release ensures that the system persists all commands that the **RegistrationProcessManager** generates at the same time that it persists the state of the **RegistrationProcessManager** instance.
+Then the system tries to send the commands, removing them from storage after they have been sent successfully.
+The system also checks for un-dispatched messages whenever it loads a **RegistrationProcessManager** instance from storage.

 ## Optimizing the interactions between the UI and the domain